 The other key population group is persons living with some form of disability.
 According to 2016 census data the proportion of the population aged 10 years and over living with any form of disability (from minor to severe) is about 40 percent.
 This is a high figure, but it needs to be further reviewed and assessed.
 Also, there is a need to conduct an analysis of 2021 census data on disability to highlight the most important forms of disability and to identify any geographical variations that may have policy implications.
+To guide analysis, as well as data collection in the future, there is a need to review and adapt to Cook Islands circumstances the WHO's Disability Assessment Schedule (WHODAS 2.0).
+The use of this framework will ensure that the nature and scope of disability can be accurately compared with other countries.

-As the goal in this case is the formulation of sector policy, the key strategies involve carrying out the actions required to further develop the policy.
+In the case of ageing, the key strategies involve carrying out the actions required to further develop and finalize an ageing policy.
 This may include seeking technical assistance from agencies such as HelpAge International and the WHO.
 The starting point is the current draft policy of January 2019.
 To update this policy requires:

-- 1. Establishment of a task force to update the ageing policy - Improve the knowledge base on the situation of the elderly (elderly wellbeing) using all available data sources, including the 2021 census - 3.
+- 1. Establishment of a task force to update the ageing policy - 2.
+Improve the knowledge base on the situation of the elderly (elderly wellbeing) using all available data sources, including the 2021 census - 3.
 Seek appropriate technical support from relevant international agencies to ensure finalization of the policy.

-As regards disability, the key strategies are:
+As regards disability, the key strategies and actions are:

-- 1. Commission further research on disability and its patterns by age, sex, and geographical distribution using census data - 2.
-A focused survey to assess the living circumstances of people with a disability and to propose policy options to enhance well-being.
+- Review and assessment of the WHODAS 2.0 methodology for use in the analysis of census and survey data on disability - 2.
+Commission further research on disability and its patterns by age, sex, and geographical distribution using census data - 3.
+Conduct a focused survey to assess the living circumstances of people with a disability and to propose policy options to enhance well-being.